 |Lifetime Status Tiers||3||2||3|

-New Combined Program.
-Under the program’s unified benefits, there will only be a single points currency.
-As a result, SPG members will see their Starpoints® balance triple.
-Program members will all earn a straight 10 points per $1 spent at all brands except for Residence Inn®, TownePlace Suites® and Element.
-Those brands will be 5 points per $1 spent.
-A big change is that on top of points for hotel stays, members will now earn them for things like food and beverage and qualifying incidentals.
+Under Bonvoy, there’s now a single points currency.
+As a result, SPG members saw their Starpoints® balance triple.
+Program members earn a straight 10 points per $1 spent at all brands except for Residence Inn, TownePlace Suites and Element.
+Those brands earn 5 points per $1 spent.
+A big change is that on top of earning points for hotel stays, members also earn them for things such as food and beverage and qualifying incidentals.

 Transferring points to airline miles

-New Program.
-Unfortunately, the new program doesn’t adopt the SPG 1:1 transfer rate or the cushy bonus points for each points-to-miles transfer.
-The transfer ratio is 3 points for one mile, which can be done through more than 40 airlines, including new partners Qantas, JetBlue, Turkish Airlines, Virgin Australia, Aegean Airlines and Air New Zealand.
+Unfortunately, Bonvoy didn’t adopt the more generous SPG 1:1 transfer rate or the cushy bonus points for each points-to-miles transfer.
+The transfer ratio is now 3 points for 1 mile, which can be done through more than 40 airlines, including new partners Qantas, JetBlue, Turkish Airlines, Virgin Australia, Aegean Airlines and Air New Zealand.
 You can transfer as few as 3,000 points and up to 240,000 points a day.
-Under new new bonus, the program will add 15,000 points for every 60,000 points you transfer to airline miles, for a total of 25,000 miles, in the airline program of your choice.
+The program adds 5,000 points back into your account for every 60,000 points you transfer to airline miles, up to 25,000 miles, in the airline program of your choice.

 The Bonvoy program now has eight hotel categories from which to book at points ranging from 5,000-70,000 per night for off-peak and 10,000-100,000 points for peak.
 It’s hard to make a judgment on this change until Marriott reveals which hotels will belong in each of the eight categories, which is expected in February 2019.

-New Combined Program.
-As of August 2018, the program will consist of six status tiers, based the number of hotel nights booked a year.
-The good news is you will need fewer nights per year to earn status and the two new platinum elite tiers really show the love to those staying for more than 74 nights a year.
+The good news is you will need fewer nights per year to earn status and the two top elite tiers really show the love to those staying for more than 74 nights a year.

 You earn silver elite status after just 10 nights a year, gold after 25 nights, platinum after 50 nights and the new platinum premier kicks in after 75 nights.
 Those who stay more than 100 nights and spend $20,000 a year will get access to Ambassador Service, which assigns an ambassador who ensures a customized, seamless travel experience.
 This program was started by Starwood and moved over to Marriott.

-All members will get bonus points when booking hotel stays based on their status.
-Silver members get a 10% bonus, gold is 25%, platinum is 50% and platinum premier and premier 100 nights/$20,000 spend are both 75%.
+All members get bonus points when booking hotel stays based on their status.
+Silver members get a 10% bonus, gold is 25% and platinum is 50%.
+Titanium elite and titanium elite 100 nights/$20,000 spend are both 75%.